A former scholar of classics and mythology, I've been creating webpages about my hobbies and interests for over 20 years.

 There are many kite designs, but the pyramid kite is easy to make and a fun project for kids.
 I made my first one in second grade (Thank you, Mrs. Mckee, wherever you are).
 My homemade kite lasted for almost 10 years of blustery springs spent bashing into a cornfield.

 It's a bird!
 It's a plane!
 It's a...flying pyramid?

 I've called it a "pyramid kite" since I was a kid, but it's really a tetrahedral kite.
 The shape is a tetrahedron, which is just one kind of pyramid.
-But if you need to build a pyramid a school project, hang on!
-I've also created a How to Make an Egyptian Pyramid tutorial for you-- check it out!
+But if you need to build a pyramid for a school project, hang on!
+I've also created a How to Make an Egyptian Pyramid tutorial for you—check it out!

 But hopefully you're here to make a kite.
 So, let's get started!

 Don't worry, this kite isn't really that close to the tree.

 Sorry about the silly music.
 The wind blasted my mic with static, so I had to swap the audio.
 (It's Wagner's Flight of the Valkyries.)

 - 24 plastic drinking straws

 - large sewing needle (or chopstick + twistie)

 - strong, light tissue paper or mylar (Colored plastic wrap found in party stores works nicely, but tug on it to make sure it doesn't tear easily.
 Regular printer paper or wrapping paper is too heavy.)